 The APD announced on Wednesday, Sept.
 29, that homicide detectives had issued a first-degree murder warrant for 30-year-old Frank Nobles in the case.
 Nobles was arrested on Nov.
 9 in Houston, police said.
 He was booked into the Harris County Jail.

 The victim was identified as Iyanna Jahnee Dukes, 20.
 Police said in a press release that a male suspect was seen leaving the scene "immediately after the shooting."

 APD said the investigation has led officers to believe the victim and suspect knew each other.

-Police identified Nobles as the suspect in the case in a press release.
-APD said he is "at large" and his bond is set at $1 million.
+Police identified Nobles as the suspect in the case in a press release back in September.
+His bond is set at $1 million.

 In a media briefing on the night of the incident, Austin police said the woman was found with gunshot wounds and died approximately 20 minutes after officers arrived.
 The APD said the victim was found outside an apartment but they believe the incident may have started inside.